Joe Murphy (Irish republican): Irish Republican actions, hunger strike and death

 Murphy joined the Irish Volunteers in 1917 and became a volunteer in C Company, Second Battalion, Cork No.1 Brigade, eventually becoming commandant of H Company.
 He was involved in a number of attacks on British police and military posts including a well publicised attack on Farran police barracks a few miles west of Cork city.

 Murphy was arrested by British forces on 15 July 1920 for being in possession of a dud bomb used for throwing practice and was imprisoned in Cork County Gaol.
-Murphy faced a Military Tribunal but was not convicted or sentenced for any crime but was returned to Cork Gaol.
+Murphy faced a Military Tribunal but was not convicted or sentenced for any crime yet was returned to Cork Gaol.
 On 11 August 1920, Murphy joined a large group of prisoners at the gaol on a hunger strike in conjunction with the Lord Mayor of Cork Terence McSwiney.
 Another Cork hunger striker, Michael Fitzgerald, died eight days before Murphy - 17 October 1920.
 Murphy and Fitzgerald's deaths occurred before the largest hunger strike in Irish history the 1923 Irish Hunger Strikes.
-The 1923 hunger strikes were protests carried out by republicans against the continuation of their internment without trial by the Irish Free State government.
+The 1923 hunger strikes were protests carried out by thousands of Irish Republicans against the continuation of their internment without trial by the Irish Free State government.

 Joe Murphy died after seventy-six days without food on 25 October 1920 and was buried in the republican plot at St. Finbarr's Cemetery, Cork with full military honors.
-His funeral cortege was led by volunteers carrying wreaths and the American flag.
+His funeral cortege was led by volunteers and members of the Irish republican women's paramilitary organisation Cumann na mBan carrying wreaths and the American flag.
 Joe Murphy is buried next to fellow hunger striker Terence MacSwiney (who also died on 25 October 1920) and the assassinated Lord Mayor of Cork Tomás Mac Curtain.
 A military court of inquiry was held and found that Murphy: "...persistently refused to take food; that [the] said deceased was of sound mind, and deliberately caused his own existence to end and did feloniously kill himself."

 Nine men continued the 1920 Cork hunger strike until it was called off by Arthur Griffith on 8 November 1920.
 The largest hunger strike in Irish history, the 1923 Irish Hunger Strikes, took place over the same issues that caused the 1920 hunger strike - use of military tribunals and the demand of release or political prisoner status.